 What is St Augustine School?

-St Augustine School is an educational institution dedicated to providing students with extensive learning opportunities through the deployment of innovative, state-of-the-art technology.
-The school actively integrates computers for fundamental skill development, including keyboarding, and empowers students to create digital content such as Microsoft Word and PowerPoint documents.
-Furthermore, students engage in internet research, collaborative group projects, digital journaling, and virtual field trips.
-This technological advancement has been supported by contributions from entities like The Knott Foundation and The Verizon Foundation, alongside donations from SAS grandparents.
-The school's classrooms are equipped with interactive mimio technology, projectors, and electronic whiteboards, enhancing the learning environment and offering novel educational experiences.
+St. Augustine School is an educational institution dedicated to providing students with extensive learning opportunities, enhanced by innovative and state-of-the-art technology.
+The school integrates computers for a variety of educational activities, including developing Microsoft Word and PowerPoint documents, conducting internet research, collaborating on group projects, maintaining journals, and participating in virtual field trips.
+This technological advancement has been supported by contributions from The Knott Foundation, The Verizon Foundation, and SAS grandparents.
+St. Augustine's classrooms are equipped with interactive mimio technology, projectors, and electronic whiteboards, offering dynamic new learning experiences for its students.
+The school actively seeks contributions to further enhance its technology program.

 How much funding has St Augustine School raised?